yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/EDUCATION AND CAREER GUIDANCE.md

 <p align="justify">
  • Equipment students with necessary Knowledge, Skills and Values to make decisions at key education stages.

-• Prepare students for a lifetime of careers instead of a career-for-life.
+• Prepare students for a lifetime of careers instead of a career-for-life.</p>

 ### Programmes